GraemeMalcolm/ai-stuff/instructions/02-image-classification.md

 ## Create a cloud shell

+> **Note**: For this lab, you will test out an application in a cloud shell environment.
+When you build your own application, you can use an environment of your choice.

 To consume your custom vision model from a client, we'll use a simple command-line application that runs in the cloud shell provided with your Azure subscription.

 1. Switch to the browser tab containing the Azure portal, and select the [**>_**] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal, as shown here.